Register interest to be kept up to date with future talks and symposiums

 Saturday 12 July 2025

 What is the place of sculpture in the 21st century?
-In an era which has seen government funding for the arts hit record lows, the pervasive influence of artificial intelligence in art and culture, the destruction of historic statues around the globe, and a crisis in art education, what is the fate of this medium that has been an integral part of human creativity for milenia.
+In an era which has seen government funding for the arts hit record lows, the pervasive influence of artificial intelligence in art and culture, the destruction of historic statues around the globe, and a crisis in art education, what is the fate of this medium that has been an integral part of human creativity for millenia.

 THE LANGUAGE OF BUILDINGS